eProsima/vulcanexus/docs/rst/tutorials/tools/fastddsspy/fastddsspy.rst

 ----------

-Vulcanexus integrates `eProsima Fast DDS Spy <https://fast-dds-spy.readthedocs.io/en/latest/index.html>`_, an interactive command-line tool that allows inspecting DDS entities such as DomainParticipants, DataWriters, DataReaders, topics, and live user data in a human-readable format.
+Vulcanexus integrates `eProsima Fast DDS Spy <https://fast-dds-spy.readthedocs.io/en/latest/index.html>`_, an interactive command-line tool that allows you to inspect DDS entities such as DomainParticipants, DataWriters, DataReaders, topics, and live user data in a human-readable format.
 Since ROS 2 relies on the `DDS specification <https://www.omg.org/spec/DDS/1.4/About-DDS/>`_ for communication between nodes, *Fast DDS Spy* is a useful tool for observing an existing DDS system and understanding what entities and data are visible.